klekkala/usc_navigate/README.md

 usccampusgraph_expanded.graphml - The graph that contains all the routes in uscroutesinfo_expanded.csv.

 usccampusimg.7z - 7z file that contains the folder for the images.
 For more information regarding how the file names are formatted, look at the downloadImage function.

+usccampusimginfov4.csv - Information connecting the real coordinates of the images to the image name on the Google API.
+The waypoints inside the campus is redone in this file.
+So this file contains a lot more images of the roads inside of USC campus.

+usccampusgraph_final.csv - The cleanest file that contains all the points on the USC campus map.

+usccampusgraph_manual.csv - The file that contains all the points the user manually inputted in using matplotlib.
+All the points are in matplotlib coordinates.

+usccampusgraph_manual_converted.csv - New Google Maps coordinates of the points in usccampusgraph_manual.csv.